AimTheSun/flowfit-webapp/README.md

 # FlowFit

 Please note that **the application is currently not deployed on AWS**.
-While it was previously deployed as part of the final course presentation, we are now focusing on improving and refining the platform.
-The initial deployment was done within a **72-hour timeframe**, which allowed us to showcase the core functionalities.
-However, as we continue to enhance the app, we are working on optimizing its performance and adding additional features before **re-deploying it**.
-Stay tuned for updates on the deployment!
+It was initially deployed as part of our final course (bootcamp) presentation, but we are now focusing on enhancing and improving the platform.
+The entire project was developed within **only** a **72-hour timeframe** to meet the requirements of the course's final presentation.
+We are now refining the app, optimizing performance, and adding new features before **re-deploying it**.
+Stay tuned for further updates!

 FlowFit is a platform developed to address the specific needs of a gym in Vagos, designed to optimize gym operations and improve both client and operational experiences.
 It combines modern technologies to provide an efficient and user-friendly system.